contagon/handbook/handbook/26-temple-recommends.md

 Bishops and their counselors should be sensitive when issuing recommends to members whose close relatives publicly oppose the Church or belong to apostate groups.
 Members in these circumstances should not be made to feel that they cannot have a temple recommend because of their family associations.
 They should be encouraged to maintain a loving relationship with close relatives.
 They may be issued a temple recommend if they answer all temple recommend questions appropriately and sincerely.

-### 26.5.7 Members Who Identify as Transgender
+### 26.5.7 Individuals Who Identify as Transgender

-Worthy members who identify as transgender but do not pursue a medical, surgical, or social transition to the opposite of their biological sex at birth (“sex reassignment”) may receive a temple recommend and temple ordinances.

 Temple ordinances are received according to a person’s biological sex at birth.
-For this reason, the following members may not receive a temple recommend, including a recommend for proxy baptisms and confirmations:

-* Members who have received elective medical or surgical intervention to attempt to transition
+Worthy members who do not pursue surgical, medical, or social transition away from their biological sex at birth may receive a temple recommend and temple ordinances.
+(For a definition of social transition, see [38.6.23](38-church-policies-and-guidelines.md#38623-individuals-who-identify-as-transgender).)

-* Members who have socially transitioned to the opposite of their biological sex at birth
+Members who have taken steps to transition and then transition back to their biological sex at birth and are worthy and committed to keeping God’s commandments may receive a temple recommend and temple ordinances.

-The stake president should counsel with the Area Presidency to address individual situations with sensitivity and Christlike love (see [38.6.23](38-church-policies-and-guidelines.md#38623-transgender-individuals) and [38.7.7](38-church-policies-and-guidelines.md#3877-individuals-whose-sex-at-birth-is-not-clear)).
+Bishops counsel with the stake president to address individual circumstances with sensitivity and Christlike love.
+Stake and mission presidents seek counsel from the Area Presidency.

+For more information, see [38.6.23](38-church-policies-and-guidelines.md#38623-individuals-who-identify-as-transgender).

 ### 26.5.8 Members Who Have Committed a Serious Sin